-Echinacea purpurea 'Green Twister' Green Twister Coneflower
+Echinacea purpurea 'Green Twister - Green Twister Coneflower

-Green Twister Coneflower Echinacea purpurea 'Green Twister'
+Coneflower Echinacea purpurea 'Green Twister'

-Attracts butterflies in large numbers
+Attracts butterflies in huge numbers

-Long blooming, unique color, cut flower
+Long blooming, unique color, great cut flower

 Drought tolerant once established